Qatar's foreign minister wants Gulf Arab nations to talk with Iran: Bloomberg

-The Qatari foreign minister added that his government was supporting ongoing discussions between Iran and South Korea to secure the release of an oil tanker seized by the Islamic Revolutionary Guard early this month.
+Separately, the Qatari government was supporting discussions between Iran and South Korea to secure the release of an oil tanker seized by the Islamic Revolutionary Guards early this month, the foreign minister said.

 “We want the accomplishment, we want to see the deal happening”, he said of potential talks between Washington and Tehran.